puzzle-js/puzzle-warden/README.md

 - 🚥  **API Queue** Throttles API calls to protect target service. 📝
 - 😎  **Easy Implementation** Warden can be easily implemented with a few lines of codes. ✅
 - 🔌  **Support** Warden can be used with anything but it has out of the box support for [request](https://github.com/request/request). 📝
+- 🚉  **Reverse Proxy** It can be deployable as an external application which can serve as reverse proxy.

 ![Warden Achitecture](/warden_architecture.svg)